-Effective January 1, 2012, Governor Branstad changed the participant enrollment policy under lowas Workforce Innovation and Opportunity Act program to mandate co-enrollment for all Trade-certified and National Emergency Grant dislocated workers so that all customers would benefit from the service integration, functional alignment, and resources among these programs.
+Effective January 1, 2012, Governor Branstad changed the participant enrollment policy under the older WIA legislation to mandate coenrollment for all Trade-certified and National Emergency Grant dislocated workers so that all customers would benefit from the service integration, functional alignment, and resources among these programs.
 All customers receive assessments, review labor market information, establish employment goals, and develop Individual Employment Plans that are shared and agreed upon among all partners/counselors involved.
-Leveraging of resources is utilized by having Workforce Innovation and Opportunity Act take the in conducting assessments (i.e., basic education levels, aptitudes, interests, financial situation, barriers to employment success) from which the results guide all partners/ counselors in developing re-employment plans with the customers.
+Leveraging of resources is utilized by having Core Partners conduct and share assessments (i.e., basic education levels, aptitudes, interests, financial situation, barriers to employment success) from which the results guide all partners/ counselors in developing reemployment plans with the customers.
 These plans identify whether Trade Adjustment Act training is necessary to secure employment, any possible barriers to employment/training success, and how those barriers will be addressed.
-Both Workforce Innovation and Opportunity Act and Wagner-Peyser staff conduct re-employment workshops for customers needing additional assistance in job search resources, resume writing, interviewing skills, etc. Furthermore, all Trade Adjustment Act customers have access to any other resources provided by Wagner-Peyser and Workforce Innovation and Opportunity Act.
-Because specific Wagner-Peyser or Workforce Innovation and Opportunity Act staff may have on-going direct connection to local and statewide employers and job openings, customers may be assigned to additional staff persons for assistance with intensive job search activities.
+Both Title 1 Adult/DW and Wagner-Peyser staff conduct re-employment workshops for customers needing additional assistance in job search resources, resume writing, interviewing skills, etc. Furthermore, all Trade Adjustment Act customers have access to any other resources provided by Wagner-Peyser and Title 1 Adult/DW.
+Because specific Wagner-Peyser or Title 1 Adult/DW staff may have ongoing direct connection to local and statewide employers and job openings, customers may be assigned to additional staff persons for assistance with intensive job search activities.

-Case Management is shared between Workforce Innovation and Opportunity Act counselors and Wagner-Peyser representatives.
-Because Workforce Innovation and Opportunity Act and Wagner-Peyser have a shared computer system and all partners/staff have access to the Trade Adjustment Act computer system, case notes are accessible by either program, allowing staff to determine if monthly contact has been made.
-If contact has been made and the documentation shows ongoing progress toward goals with no issues, the contact will satisfy all programs requirements.
-Ongoing communication is stressed among all partnersWorkforce Innovation and Opportunity Act, Wagner-Peyser, and the State Trade Adjustment Act office.
+Case Management is shared between Title 1 Adult/DW counselors and Wagner-Peyser representatives. lowaWorks partners/staff have access to the Trade Adjustment Act computer system, case notes are accessible by either program, allowing staff to determine if monthly contact has been made.
+If contact has been made and the documentation shows ongoing progress toward goals with no issues, the contact will satisfy all program requirements.
+Ongoing communication is stressed among all partners Title 1 Adult/DW, Wagner-Peyser, and the State Trade Adjustment Act office.
 Examples include: periodic combined staff meetings to reinforce the open communication and staffing between a customer and relevant program representatives as needed to address customer needs or issues while working toward an integrated approach to address such needs and issues.

-When it is determined that a customer needs retraining to be more competitive in the job market, Workforce Innovation and Opportunity Act takes the lead in development of the training plans in accordance with the six criteria for Trade Adjustment Act-approved training.
-Thereby, the training plans are developed and justified based on test assessments, labor market information, assessment of the customers personal qualifications and financial ability, and training information.
+When it is determined that a customer needs retraining to be more competitive in the job market, Title 1 Adult/DW takes the lead in development of the training plans in accordance with the six criteria for Trade Adjustment Act-approved training.
+Thereby, the training plans are developed and justified based on test assessments, labor market information, assessment of the customer's personal qualifications and financial ability, and training information.
 The State Trade Adjustment Act office then reviews all training requests and issues determinations.
-While Trade Adjustment Act will be the primary funding source for an individuals training, Workforce Innovation and Opportunity Act may offer assistance with supportive services (e.g., childcare, counseling, utility and rental assistance) as needed for a customer to be able to be successful in the chosen training program.
-Co-funding of training also may occur, if it is necessary to meet a customers needs.
-Once a customer enters approved training, there is additional coordination with Wagner-Peyser and Unemployment Insurance for an individuals ongoing income support.
+While Trade Adjustment Act will be the primary funding source for an individual's training, Title 1 Adult/DW may offer assistance with supportive services (e.g., childcare, counseling, utility and rental assistance) as needed for a customer to be able to be successful in the chosen training program.
+Co-funding of training also may occur, if it is necessary to meet a customer's needs.
+Once a customer enters approved training, there is additional coordination with Wagner-Peyser and Unemployment Insurance for an individual's ongoing income support.